DerBejijing/DerBejijing/README.md

 ## About me
 Hello there!
 I am (more or less) known as Der_Bejijing.
 I am from Germany and one could translate my name to "The Bejijing".
 I enjoy programming in java, python, bash and c(++) and make minecraft Datapacks.
-Also I am interested in everything about linux and low-level stuff like assembly langunage.
+Also I am interested in everything about linux and low-level stuff like assembly language.
 I spend/waste a lot of time digging through minecrafts source code.

 <br/>